natasha-harrison/website_Jekyll/aboutme.md

 ---
 layout: page
 title: About me
+bigimg: /img/hills.jpg
 ---

-My interests are in assessing genetic data to uncover demographic and spatial information of populations.
+I am interested in assessing genetic data to uncover demographic and spatial information of populations.
 I am currently studying Computational Methods in Evolution and Ecology (MRes) at Imperial College London.
-I've spent several years working at a research site in the Kalahari desert studying habituated Meerkats.
+Previously I spent 3 years working at a research site in the Kalahari desert studying habituated Meerkats (*Suricata suricatta*).

 # Education